Dnyaneshwar Mulay: Early life and education

-In January 2017, the D.Y Patil University of Mumbai honoured him with Doctor of Literature (honoris causa) for his 'exemplary contribution to society'.
+In January 2017 the D.Y Patil University of Mumbai honoured him with a Doctor of Literature (honoris causa) for his "exemplary contribution to society".

 Early career

-He joined office as the Deputy Collector of Pune and later joined the Indian Foreign Service in 1983.
-He first served in Tokyo as the Third secretary and later as the Second Secretary of the Indian Embassy to Japan.
-During his tenure in Japan, Mulay very successfully managed the ambitious Cultural extravaganza, Festival of India, which was organised in over 20 cities of Japan over a period of one year in 1988.
-He also founded the Indian Business Association in Moscow, Russia and was its Founder president for two years.
-During his stint as Second Secretary in Japan, he looked after economic relations and paved the way for many Japanese investments in India including from Toyota Motors, NTT-Itochu, Honda Motors and YKK.
+Dnyaneshwar Mulay worked as the Deputy Collector of Pune before joining the Indian Foreign Service in 1983.
+His first posting was as Third Secretary of the Indian Embassy to Japan in Tokyo, and subsequently as Second Secretary there.
+During his tenure in Japan, Mulay managed the 1988 cultural extravaganza Festival of India, which was held in more than twenty Japanese cities over a period of one year.
+During his stint as Second Secretary in Japan he also looked after economic relations, paving the way for many Japanese investments in India including those of Toyota Motors, NTT-Itochu, Honda Motors, and YKK.

-He has served in various capacities in Russia, Mauritius, and then in Syria as the minister in the Indian embassy.
-He has been instrumental in handling the business relations between India and Russia particularly the transition from the state controlled (rupee - rouble) trade to direct trade.
-In Syria, he facilitated the Sahitya Akademy's first M.O.U. outside India with the Arab Writers Association.
-In Mauritius he streamlined and expedited the Cyber Tower project and Rajiv Gandhi Science Centre, with Indian assistance.
+After Japan, Mulay served in various capacities in the Indian embassies in Russia, Mauritius, and Syria.
+He was instrumental in handling the business relations between India and Russia, particularly the transition from state controlled "rupee – rouble" trade to direct trade.
+He also founded the Indian Business Association in Moscow, and was the founding president for two years.
+In Mauritius he streamlined and expedited Indian assistance for the Cyber Tower project and the Rajiv Gandhi Science Centre.
+In Syria he facilitated the Sahitya Akademy's Memorandum of Understanding (MOU) with the Arab Writers Association, its first outside India.

-High Commissioner of India to Male (Maldives)
+High Commissioner of India to Male, Maldives

-He assumed office as the high commissioner of India to Male (Maldives) in April 2009 and served in this capacity until March 2013.
-He is credited with steering the Indo-Maldivian relations to a new level and has successfully led the embassy through the difficult transfer of power, in February 2012.
+In April 2009 Mulay assumed office as the Indian High Commissioner in Male in Maldives.
+He served in this capacity until March 2013, successfully leading the Male High Commission through the difficult transfer of power in Maldives in February 2012, including the two-week-long refuge of President Mohamed Nasheed in the High Commission building.

-He was also instrumental in strengthening the military relationship between India and the Maldives, notably achieving the India -Maldives- Sri Lanka cooperation in the maritime arena.
-He handled the difficult situation during the two-week-long refuge of President Mohamed Nasheed in the Indian High Commission in Male.
-The Indian Cultural Centre in Maldives was established with his initiative.
+He was also instrumental in strengthening the military relationship between India and Maldives, achieving cooperation between India, Maldives, and Sri Lanka in the maritime arena, and it was on his initiative that the Indian Cultural Centre in Maldives was established.